Middleware Execution Order and Priority

 Sequential chaining guarantees predictable evaluation but introduces linear latency accumulation.
 Parallel execution (Promise.all) reduces wall-clock time but sacrifices deterministic ordering, making it unsuitable for auth-to-routing dependencies.
 Priority-weighted evaluation resolves this by assigning explicit execution weights to each middleware step, ensuring high-priority guards (e.g., rate limiting, token validation) execute before lower-priority transformations.

-When structuring a Building a Custom Middleware Chain, enforce fail-fast semantics for security-critical steps and graceful degradation for non-blocking telemetry.
+Enforce fail-fast semantics for security-critical steps and graceful degradation for non-blocking telemetry.
 Implement explicit priority indices rather than relying on implicit file-system or alphabetical ordering, which varies across deployment targets.
+A high-priority guard that returns a Response is functionally an early-return guard, short-circuiting the chain before lower-weight transforms execute.

 type MiddlewareStep = {